Events In History

 26 September 1907Joseph Ward proclaims Dominion status

-From the steps of the General Assembly Library in Wellington, the Prime Minister read the proclamation to the gathered crowd.
-This first Dominion Day was a full public holiday.
+The prime minister read the proclamation to the gathered crowd from the steps of the General Assembly Library in Wellington.
+This first Dominion Day was a public holiday.
 Read more...

 14 August 1891Women's vote petitions presented to Parliament